-Our horses are central to our community.
-They have come to us through different pathways, often from a life of hardship and trauma.
-Some have been disgarded because they are not regarded as having any value in our world. yet for some reason, in spite of what they have been through, they forgive us,welcome us into their lives and do their best for us.
-Such is their extrordinary generosity and warmheartedness.
+Our herd are central to your Salta Horses experience.
+They have come to us through different pathways, some from a life of hardship and trauma.
+In spite of what they may have been through, they welcome us into their lives and do their best for us.
+Such is their extraordinary generosity and warm-hearted spirit.

 Our care for the horses encompass four key areas, nutrition, environment, health and behaviour.
 Under these four pillars we have tried as much as possible to replicate the natural environment where their ancestors thrived.
 The horses live together as a herd, with continual access to forage.
 We tend to them daily to ensure they are healthy and we allow them the space to just be horses.